SSSD/sssd.io/src/design-pages/passkey_authentication.rst

 `ipapasskeyuser objectclass <https://freeipa.readthedocs.io/en/latest/designs/passkeys.html#ldap-schema>`__
 .
 For any other LDAP server we use the passkey attribute.

-The format for server-side credentials for the key mapping is ``passkey:credentialId,pemPublicKey``.
+The format for the key mapping is ``passkey:credentialId,pemPublicKey``.

-The format for
-`discoverable credentials <https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Resident_Keys.html>`__ for the key mapping is
-``passkey:credentialId,pemPublicKey,userId``.

 IPA process
 +++++++++++